chiyuki0325/chiyuki0325/README.md

 I'm trying to change myself and working hard to be a better person.

 ### 🖥️ Programming Languages
-I've mastered Visual Basic (classic) and Python.
-Currently I am learning JavaScript, Rust and also trying to know other programming languages.
+Currently I am learning Python, Kotlin, JavaScript and Rust, also trying to know other programming languages.

 ### ⁉️ About Me
 Check my [homepage](https://chyk.ink) and my [blog](https://blog.chyk.ink)。